Ad Insertion Policies

 - You have to specify the estimated duration of 3rd party ads to make them eligible for time based breaks.
 If the ad exceeds the duration limit of the break, it will not get selected.

-- (Seek-roll only) Configure the minimum number of seek events between breaks, from a range of zero to 25.
+- (Seek-roll only) Configure the minimum number of seek events that are needed to trigger a seek-roll break, from a range of zero to 25 seek events.

 - Ad Selector Ads: ad selector ads allow the viewer to select which

-advert they want to watch, with a range of 2-6 different adverts to choose
+advert they want to watch, with a range of 2 to 6 different adverts to

-- Max number of ads: select the maximum number of ads on a scale from 2-6, or use default spot settings.
+- Max number of ads: select the maximum number of ads on a scale from 2 to 6, or use default spot settings.

 - Begin playback automatically after: enter the amount of seconds after which playback begins automatically.